Starwer/Lime/README.md

 ### Environment
 Lime is not an Application, it is a Software Suite which provides a complementary ecosystem of tools to handle the multimedia usage better.

+## The projects
+Lime is a suite of tools to handle different aspect of the multimedia requirement in a system.
+These are the different projects that are foreseen for Lime:

+### Lime Launcher
+This aims at being the main visible interface to the Lime suite.
+This is a Software which can optionally be put in your system tray, to browse, launch and edit your files.

+- Provide a slick file launcher/browser, designed to optimally be used with mouse, keyboard, remote-control and touch-screen/pad.
+- Skin-able, could be used as a system-style windowed application, or as a full-screen media-center-style browser
+- Main configuration interface for the Lime Suite
+- Provide the mean to add, edit, and retrieve automatically metadata for your multimedia files.
+Metadata are for example cover, plot, actors, rating, description, comments… Metadata are added as tag **inside** the file.
+No external database or added nfo files.
+One file = One self-contained video and its metadata.
+- This use the normal Windows directory structure (Integrated) and shell links to organize your files.
+You can also browse the same structure in Windows Explorer and drag/drop copy/paste both ways.

+### Thumb Lime
+This is a Windows shell-extension which will enable Windows to better support the multimedia files.
+This allows you to:
+- Display covers instead of first frames in Explorer Thumbnails
+- Access metadata directly from the Windows Explorer
+- Display relevant information and cover on the Windows Explorer View Pane

+### More to come

+- Multi-screen automations
+- Support of DLNA standard to access/control you multimedia collection